 There is also a shift in focus, as these cities will soon have a predominantly tourist population, taking away much of what feeds the soul of cities, turning them into mere playgrounds for travelers instead of the cultural destinations they once were.

 The 120-day ceiling does not apply to Malta

 The increase in the number of properties for rent on short-term rental sites is a topic that has been examined by the tourism authorities in Malta.

-From just 813 Maltese properties advertised on Airbnb in 2013, the number reached 6,800 in 2018, showing huge growth in private tourist rentals.
-Subsequently, Malta experienced a real estate boom, perhaps due to the lack of long-term availability for residential rentals as well as the ever-increasing tourism figures.
+From just 813 Malta apartments advertised on Airbnb in 2013, the number reached 6,800 in 2018, showing huge growth in private tourist rentals and serviced apartments.
+Subsequently, Malta experienced a real estate boom, perhaps due to the lack of availability for residential rentals as well as the ever-increasing tourism figures.